We took

 The waves were mild and not very much fun to ride.
 The heat was dry and extreme; we felt as if we were on the Sahara desert.
 I could imagine camels walking past us.

 We couldn't take much more of the heat on the beach so what did we do?
 We explored in the heat!
-We walked to the lighthouse, which is the oldest lighthouse in the nation.
+We walked to the lighthouse, which is the

 We continued exploring the island; walked pass old barrack houses and an old battery.